-- The median employee was identified for 2020 based on the employee population on December 31, 2020, which consisted of all full-time, part-time, temporary, and seasonal employees employed on that date. - To find the median of the annual total compensation of all our employees (other than our CEO), we used wages from our payroll records as reported to the Internal Revenue Service on Form W-2 for the fiscal year 2020.
+- The median employee was identified for 2020 based on the employee population on December 31, 2020, which consisted of all full-time, part-time, temporary, and seasonal employees employed on that date.
+Our employee population does not include approximately 398 employees of Altabancorp, which we acquired in October 2021. - To find the median of the annual total compensation of all our employees (other than our CEO), we used wages from our payroll records as reported to the Internal Revenue Service on Form W-2 for the fiscal year 2020.
 In making this determination, we annualized the compensation of full-time and part-time permanent employees who were employed on December 31, 2020, but who did not work for us the entire year.
-No full-time equivalent adjustments were made for part-time employees. - We identified our median employee using this compensation measure and methodology, which was consistently applied to all employees who were included in the calculation. - We reviewed 2020 compensation for this median employee, which was calculated by adding together all elements of this employee's compensation for 2020 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation of \$[•]. - With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column of our 2020 Summary Compensation Table.
+No full-time equivalent adjustments were made for part-time employees. - We identified our median employee using this compensation measure and methodology, which was consistently applied to all employees who were included in the calculation. - Based on our decision to use the same median employee identified in 2020, we reviewed 2021 compensation for this median employee, which was calculated by adding together all elements of this employee's compensation for 2021 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation of \$65,451. - With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column of our 2021 Summary Compensation Table.